waniashafqat/Image-Scaling-Attacks-on-Machine-Learning-Algorithms/README.md

    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    ```

+## Dataset and Model
+* Download the GTSRB dataset from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+* Preprocess train the model using the `GTSRB Model.ipynb`

 ## Usage
-### Data Preparation and Model Training
-1. Download and extract the GTSRB dataset from https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
-2. Preprocess the dataset and train the model using the `GTSRB Model.ipynb`file.

-### Attack and Defense
-1. For finding vulnerabilities in ML model run ‘Interpolations.ipynb’.
+* For finding vulnerabilities in ML model run `Interpolations.ipynb`
-2. Implement image scaling attacks on GTSRB model using ‘Image Scaling Attacks.ipynb’
+* Implement image scaling attacks on GTSRB model using `Image Scaling Attacks.ipynb`
-3. For defense mechanisms use  ‘Defenses.ipynb’.
+* For defense mechanisms use `Defenses.ipynb`

 ## Attack Analysis
-The attack analysis includes:
 - Dataset and Model: Utilizes the GTSRB dataset and Keras-based CNN models.
 - Attack Design: Focuses on creating adversarial images using image scaling techniques.
 - Perturbations and Norms: Implements L0, L2, and L∞ norms to generate minimal but effective perturbations.